 About the Vaccine Center

-At NYU Langone’s Vaccine Center, founded in 2018, our goal is to address current and emerging vaccine challenges.
+At NYU Langone Health’s Vaccine Center, founded in 2018, our goal is to address current and emerging vaccine challenges.

-Vaccines were designated by Centers for Disease Control and Prevention (CDC) in 1999 as the leading public health achievement of the twentieth century.
-Due in part to vaccines, during the twentieth century life expectancy at birth among United States residents increased by 62 percent, from 47 years in 1900 to 77 years in 2000.
+Vaccines were designated by Centers for Disease Control and Prevention (CDC) in 1999 as the leading public health achievement of the 20th century.
+Due in part to vaccines, during the 20th century life expectancy at birth among U.S. residents increased by 62 percent, from 47 years in 1900 to 77 years in 2000.

-As great as the impact of vaccines has been to date, there remain many challenges and needs in the twenty-first century.
+As great as the impact of vaccines has been to date, there remain many challenges and needs in the 21st century.

 The aspiration of the Vaccine Center is to be an international center of excellence in basic, translational, and clinical research.
 The interventions we study include vaccines, antimicrobials and treatments, diagnostics, biomarkers, biologics, and prevention behavior.